zperez0/no-signal/README.md

 * _Markdown_

 ## Description
-This application uses Axios to display the API data.
-Users can create, update, delete a note.
-Search a location through the Google Map and check out the weather in the area.
+A React application which uses the Google Maps API and the Open Weather Map API.
+Users can create, update, and delete notes.
+Search for a location through the interactive map, verify weather conditions and check out the top national parks.

 ## WIP
 I'm working on getting the National Park API set up so users can search and learn more about the parks.